Sign In / Sign Out

 By attending the conference you are consenting to have photographs taken of and around you.
 You may also be asked to participate in a research study.

-Breakfast and Lunch provided by: Green: New American Vegetarian Restaurant
+Breakfast and Lunch provided (included in price) by: Green: New American Vegetarian Restaurant

 Dr. Teri Pipe is Arizona State University's Chief Well-Being Officer.
 Formerly Dr. Pipe served as the Dean of the College of Nursing and Health Innovation at Arizona State University (ASU).
 She also is the founding director of ASU's Center for Mindfulness, Compassion and Resilience.
 Before coming to ASU in 2011, Dr. Pipe served as director of Nursing Research and Innovation at Mayo Clinic Arizona and was an associate professor of nursing at the Mayo Clinic’s College of Medicine.
 In 2014 she was selected as a Robert Wood Johnson Foundation Executive Nurse Fellow.